 Usage of an Outline is Mandatory

 Some people, however, will say that no book will ever succeed without an outline.
 This is terrible writing advice.
-If you don’t need to use an outline and want to go straight to writing then go ahead – don’t allow anyone tells you otherwise.
+If you don’t want to use an outline and want to go straight to writing then go ahead – don’t allow anyone to tell you otherwise.

-Only Write What you Know
+Only Write What You Know

-Dump the Use of Adverbs
+Don’t Use Adverbs

 This is a piece of terrible writing advice because every part of speech has its function and should be used when appropriate.
 Even adverbs have their place in the English language.

 Great Work Always Takes a lot of Time

 Many will try to say that it will always take a lot of time to write a good book, and if it didn’t take you long, it won’t be good.
 This is absurd.

-While you should never let a sentence become a true run-on, writing the ocassional long one is not always bad.
+While you should never let a sentence become a true run-on, writing the occasional long one is not always bad.
 Constant short sentences can start to become confusing and irritating to the reader.

 Don’t Use a Semicolon

 While some may be more common than others, every form of punctuation has its place.
 Having to use an awkward sounding conjunction is sometimes a poor alternative to a well-placed semicolon.

 Write How You Talk

 Some people don’t have a good sense of diction when they speak, so writing that same way is not ideal.

 Quantity Brings Quality

 The word count does a lot of things, but it does not determine the quality of your work.
 A good quality story of 2000 words is much more valuable than 10,000 words of poorly written prose.

 Avoid Suspense and Provide Understanding

 But, that doesn’t mean adding suspense in the middle is a bad thing!
 As long as they get their questions answered eventually, use suspense to your advantage.

 Avoid Giving Character Descriptions

-This terrible writing advice will hurt you as a writer because a story that lacks character development will fall quite flat.
+But, that doesn’t mean you should avoid the description entirely.
+It’s all about finding that balance.
 There’s absolutely nothing wrong with giving a good account of your characters.
 It will provide readers with a more vivid picture of your story.

-The idea behind this advice is to keep the original idea in tact.
-Avoiding any rewrites is not the way to do this.
+The idea behind this advice is to keep the original idea intact.
+But, avoiding any rewrites is not the way to do this.
 If you need to refer back to original ideas or notes, find your research and brainstorming notes.

-Don’t have Children as a Writer
+Don’t Have Children as a Writer

 Don’t Use a Dictionary